Jorge Mateo: Baltimore Orioles

 On August 5, 2021, Mateo was claimed off of waivers by the Baltimore Orioles.
-In 2021, he batted .247/.293/.376 with 4 home runs, 14 RBIs and 10 stolen bases in 89 games between the Padres and Orioles.
+In 2021, he batted .247/.293/.376 with four home runs, 14 RBI, and 10 stolen bases in 89 games between the Padres and Orioles.
+He was shut down for the season in mid-September after experiencing right lumbar inflammation.

-In the 2022 season, Mateo started on the Orioles opening day roster at shortstop and finished the season batting .221/.267/.379 with 13 home runs, 50 RBIs, and 35 stolen bases in 494 at-bats.
-He led the major leagues with the most stolen bases in the regular season of 2022, trailed by teammate Cedric Mullins by one.
+In 2022, Mateo started the year on the Orioles' Opening Day roster at shortstop.
+He finished the season batting .221/.267/.379 with 13 home runs, 50 RBI, and 35 stolen bases in 494 at-bats.
+Mateo led the major leagues with the most stolen bases in the regular season of 2022, trailed by teammate Cedric Mullins by one.
 Mateo won the Fielding Bible Award as the best defensive shortstop in MLB for the 2022 season, making him the first Oriole to win the award at that position.

-On January 13, 2023, Mateo agreed to a one-year, $2 million contract with the Orioles, avoiding salary arbitration.
+Mateo achieved a 1.062 OPS through April of the 2023 season, but he lost playing time to Gunnar Henderson in 2023 after hitting just .105/.128/.132 through 11 games in May.
+He concluded the regular season with 32 stolen bases and .217 batting average and .617 OPS, having more success batting against left-handed pitching.
+Following injuries to both centerfielders Mullins and Aaron Hicks, Mateo made his Orioles centerfield debut on August 5.
+He joined the team in the postseason 2023 ALDS against the Texas Rangers and went 4-for-4 in Game 2, becoming just the 6th player in MLB history to get four hits while batting ninth.
+After the season, Mateo agreed to a $2.7 million contract to avoid arbitration.

+Mateo began the 2024 campaign with Baltimore, and hit .229/.267/.401 with five home runs, 18 RBI, and 13 stolen bases across 68 games.
+In a July 23 game against the Miami Marlins, Mateo departed with an injury after colliding with Gunnar Henderson while trying to field a ground ball.
+After the injury was diagnosed as a left elbow subluxation, Mateo was transferred to the 60–day injured list on July 30.
+His season officially ended on August 28 when he underwent left elbow ulnar collateral ligament reconstruction.